Tokyo Table Trip

 Just a brief follow up, on something we talked about before.
 Tonight, I brought a bottle of Shinkame Hikomago junmai to an upscale izakaya, and had it corkaged.
 The boss brought up, that he used to have a kandouko sake warmer 燗銅壺, but not anymore, so they heated it up in a hot water pot for me.
 It drops in temperature very quickly using this method!
 The bottle recommends it at 55-60 degrees celsius, which I liked it most at... though I burnt my tongue.
 45 degrees it's still good, but the taste is definitely different.
 I brought my own thermometer, which got a laugh out of the staff.
 Drank it with a variety of shellfish (local abalone, oysters), sashimi (tako, fatty fish), and various types of snacks.
 People seated next to me were from Kyushu, and are regulars at wagyu restaurants in Tokyo, like Yoroniku and Jambo Hanare.
 I shared some sake with them.
 They were drinking satsuma shochu.
 They tell me, apparently Fukuoka is more shochu territory.

-over 4 years ago 1577000970
+almost 5 years ago 1577000970

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!